In northeast Wisconsin, Afterglow Lake Resort stays on top of the heap.

 It's the kind with snow — snow that comes early, stays late and blankets the forest in heaps, supplying reliable skiing and snowshoeing to people from less-blessed locales.

-Moline was able to groom his 11 miles of trails 33 times before other trails were groomed even once, and his feat cemented the resort's reputation for reliability, giving it the skiers' equivalent of an AAA bond rating."I always know the snow is going to be really good here," said Sandy Lotto, an elite skier from Eagle River.
-"We're spoiled to have this in our back yard."
+As the dry winter dragged on, Moline was able to groom his 11 miles of trails 33 times before other trails were groomed even once, and his feat cemented the resort's reputation for reliability, giving it the skiers' equivalent of an AAA bond rating.

 Playing in the snow